A fabulous Christmas stocking cake overflowing with old-fashioned toys and adorned with shining bells.

 - Paste food colouring in Autumn Leaf, Liquorice, Flesh, Baby Blue, Dark Brown, Mint Green, Melon, Tangerine, Navy and Dusky Pink

 - ½ x 500g packet royal icing

 - Approx. 122 x 15mm (48 x 5⁄8in) red satin ribbon

 Make a template for the stocking by cutting a boot shape out of paper.
 Place this on the cake and cut out the shape (see the photo as a guide).

 Join pieces with apricot glaze or jam to stick the cake into the shape of a stocking.

-Place the stocking-shaped cake on the drum and cover with apricot glaze or jam, marzipan and the red sugarpaste as shown in steps 1-4 of the “Classic Chic” Christmas cake.
+Place the stocking-shaped cake on the drum and cover it with apricot glaze or jam, marzipan, and the red sugarpaste.

 To make the stocking cuff: Take about 400g (14oz) of white sugarpaste and roll it out thinly.
 Cut out the edging for the stocking.
 Carefully stick this to the stocking with cooled, boiled water, raising some of the pointed edges for effect.
 Carefully dust with Snowflake lustre to add a slight sparkle.